Green Iguana

 Iguana iguana

-Green Iguanas are also found in southern parts of the United States ranging.
+Though native to South and Central America, green Iguanas are also found in southern parts of the United States.
 They are considered to be invasive species to parts of southern Florida, Hawaii, Virgin Islands, and Rio Grande Valley of Texas.
 They are the largest known lizard to occur in the United States.
 They spend most of their time at the tops of trees where they can bask in the sun.
 They only come down to lay eggs.
 Iguanas are very good swimmers and will dive down to avoid predators.

 Green iguanas can sometimes be a blueish color and be banded or a blotchy brown as juveniles.
 Adults tend to be one solid color and become darker, almost brown in color.
 The color can change for an individual because of mood, temperature, health or even social status.
 Males experience more color changes than females.
 Other stand out features include their spiny crest that starts at their neck and goes all the way down to the base of their tail.
 They also have a dewlap (loose skin on their throat) for thermoregulation and large cheek scales below their ear membranes.
 Lastly, they have a third eye called a parietal eye in the middle of the top of their head.
 This is not used for vision, but rather detection of light above them and hormone regulation.